vivekmodgill/compute_reliable_frequencies_SSVEP/README.md

 <br>

-By iterating over all possible  N  values from 1 to  R , we generate all valid flicker frequencies that will be frame-locked and free of timing artifacts.
+By iterating over all possible  N  values from 1 to  R, we generate all valid flicker frequencies that will be frame-locked and free of timing artifacts.

 This ensures that the visual stimulus remains synchronized with the screen refresh rate, which is essential for precise control in SSVEP-based experiments.

-Run the following to install required libraries.